New Electronic Licence Management System!

 Explosives that are manufactured, transported, owned or used in Canada—or imported into Canada—must:

-- appear on the List of Authorized Explosives, or
+- appear on the Authorized Products Search, or

 - be covered by a permit, certificate or special authority issued by the Explosives Regulatory Department for special tests or product trials

 Explosives include propellants, ammunition, fireworks, model rocket motors and toy pistol caps, as well as blasting explosives.

 To list a product on the List of Authorized Explosives, you must submit an application for authorization.

 You can learn more about explosives safety and security technology by reading the Explosives Act and Regulations.

 During the authorization process, an explosive substances or item is assigned a type, hazard category and UN number (for example, consumer fireworks would be classified for transport as Fireworks, 1.4G, UN0336).
 This classification identifies the hazards posed by the explosive substance or item as packaged for transport.